 This achievement was accomplished by Victor Sheppard who used the Tundra for his oil supply job.
 The only issue was at 776k miles and this issue was not engine-related.
 When Toyota learned about this Tundra, they decided to give Victor a new Tundra for his achievement.

 If you are a car guy, you probably know the story of the million mile Lexus.
-This Lexus LS400 is owned by Matt Farah who is a famous automotive journalist that is running his channel called The Smoking Tire where he drives and reviews cars.
+This Lexus LS400 is owned by Matt Farah, a famous automotive journalist who is running his channel called The Smoking Tire where he drives and reviews cars.
 You can check it out if you want to.

 This car was purchased by them for the sole purpose of testing their oils, more precisely the synthetic oil that they were producing.
 And they chose the right car for this task.
-Which was the bulletproof 325i with the 2.5-liter engine that was one of the best engines for its generation.
+Which was the bulletproof 325i with a 2.5-liter engine that was one of the best engines of its generation.

-The 325i wasn’t been driven anywhere as many people would think.
+The 325i hadn’t been driven anywhere as many people would think.
 This car was placed on a bench and was bench tested.
 Running on thread mill for its whole life.
-It was set to run on 85 mph with unlimited fuel and was tested like that for almost four years.
+It was set to run at 85 mph with unlimited fuel and was tested like that for almost four years.

 If you think that new cars suck in quality then you are probably wrong.
 A 2013 Hyundai Elantra made it to hit 1 million miles and became a million mile car.
 But how did this happen?